Gathering Evidence After a Bicycle Crash in San Diego

 • Whether any traffic laws were violated

+Tip: Get the officer’s name and badge number, and ask how to obtain the report.
 Once it’s available, your attorney can use it to identify key details or challenge inaccuracies.
+More information on requesting a traffic collision or accident report

-Step 2: Take Photos and Video (If You’re Able)
+2. Take Photos and Video (If You’re Able)

 If you’re physically able—and it’s safe to do so—use your phone to document the scene.
 Important visuals include: